STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Nominations Committee has Mike Turner as its Chairman and other members of the Committee include Iain McDonald, Thomas Rickert and Tom Pridmore.

 The Nominations Committee was created in September 2013 and is required to meet at least once a year.
-During 2018 the Committee met on two occasions.
+During 2019 the Committee met on three occasions.

 The Chairman and Non-Executive Directors do not participate in agenda items at any meeting when discussions in respect of matters relating to their own position take place.